Urban-Analytics-Technology-Platform/od2net/docs/tutorial_new_area.md

-# Codelab: Running in a new area
+# Tutorial: Running in a new area

-This codelab will guide you through using od2net in a new area.
-I'm assuming you've been through the [previous codelab](codelab_examples.md).
+This tutorial will guide you through using od2net in a new area.
+I'm assuming you've been through the [previous tutorial](tutorial_examples.md).

 The overall process is: